 A dapper Monégasque driver whose racing career spanned the roaring twenties to the modern Formula One era, making him the oldest ever Grand Prix starter.

-Louis Chiron embodied the elegance and danger of motor racing's early decades.
-Cutting his teeth in the glamorous, risk-filled world of 1920s European Grand Prix racing, he became a star for Bugatti and Alfa Romeo, known for his smooth style and trademark beret.
-His success was not confined to single-seaters; he also triumphed at the 24 Hours of Le Mans.
-World War II interrupted his prime, but Chiron's passion was undimmed.
-In a stunning comeback, he returned to top-level competition in the 1950s, lining up on the Formula One grid for the 1955 Monaco Grand Prix at the age of 55.
-This final outing cemented his unique place in history.
-More than just a winner, Chiron was a living bridge between the heroic age of gentleman drivers and the professionalized sport of the postwar world.
+Louis Chiron (1899–1979) drove Bugattis and Alfa Romeos through the glamour and peril of 1920s European Grand Prix racing.
+His smooth style and trademark beret made him a star.
+He won the 24 Hours of Le Mans.
+World War II interrupted his prime, but his passion endured.
+In a stunning comeback, he returned to top-level competition in the 1950s, lining up on the Formula One grid for the 1955 Monaco Grand Prix at age 55.
+That final outing secured his unique place in history.
+Chiron was a living bridge between the heroic age of gentleman drivers and the professionalized sport of the postwar world.

 1883–1900